robert17/iotf-rtd/docs/index.rst

    contain the root `toctree` directive.

 ===============================================================================
-IBM Internet of Things Foundation
+Introduction to the IBM Internet of Things Foundation
 ===============================================================================

 About
 -------------------------------------------------------------------------------
 Welcome to the documentation/reference material for IBM's IoT Foundation service.
-If you are looking for tutorials you can find them on DeveloperWorks Recipes_
+If you are looking for tutorials you can find them on developerWorks Recipes_

 .. _Recipes: https://developer.ibm.com/recipes/